-Add the salt, trahana, feta, EVOO and the dill and mix well
+Add the trahana, feta, EVOO and the dill and mix well

 Preparing the paspaliara...

-Using your fingers, spread the butter evenly across the entire base of a medium sized round baking dish (with an internal diameter of 30-32cm) with the butter (do not substitute the butter with olive oil, as the crust at the base of the paspaliara will not form)
+Using your fingers, spread the butter evenly across the entire base of a medium sized, heavy-based baking dish (with an internal diameter of 30-32cm) The butter layer will be quite thick.
+(Do not substitute the butter with olive oil, as the crust at the base of the paspaliara will not form)

 Add 1⁄2 cup of water to the bowl that the filling was in and wash down the sides of bowl to capture any remaining filling.
 Add this to the baking dish too.
 Note: The filling should be wet enough so that when you press your hand down on it, water rises to the surface

 Leave the paspaliara to sit until ALL the polenta on the top looks wet; about 30-40minutes